Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Choosing the right mean-field approximation

 We simulated the population process induced by $r_i = 1$, $\boldsymbol{\rho}$ given by the logit choice dynamics with noise level $\eta = 0.1$, and $W = W_{N, \gamma}$ with $N = 1000$ and various values of $\gamma$.

+\paragraph{Random initial conditions} We simulated $Y_{av}(t)$ for $\gamma = 0.2, 0.5, 0.8$ with random initial conditions and compared their trajectories to the CMFA \revision{and the NIMFA for $\gamma = 0.2$}; see Figure \ref{subfig:random}.
+Notably, even though $W$ is not spectrally dense, the CMFA captures the evolution of $Y_{av}(t)$ \revision{as well as the NIMFA}.
+Somewhat surprisingly, the CMFA \revision{accurately approximates both the NIMFA and $Y_{av}(t)$} over longer time periods, suggesting that the CMFA is a {\it stable trajectory} of the NIMFA.

-\paragraph{Clustered initial conditions} We simulated the resulting population process for $\gamma = 0.1, 0.5$, the corresponding NIMFAs, as well as the CMFA; our results can be found in Figure \ref{fig:structured_initial_conditions}.
+\paragraph{Clustered initial conditions} We simulated the resulting population process for \revision{$\gamma = 0.2$}, the corresponding NIMFAs, as well as the CMFA; our results can be found in Figure \ref{fig:structured_initial_conditions}.
 As predicted by Theorem \ref{thm:deviation}, $Y_{av}(t)$ is well-approximated by the corresponding NIMFA.
-Moreover, as we expect from \eqref{eq:nimfa_error_1}, \eqref{eq:nimfa_error_2} and our discussion of initial conditions, the NIMFA and the CMFA deviate significantly.
-Interestingly, while the CMFA appears to monotonically increase towards some limiting value, the NIMFA is clearly \emph{not} monotone in general, as seen in Figure \ref{subfig:structured_0.1}.
-Strikingly, the NIMFA exhibits significantly different qualitative and quantitative differences from the CMFA, hence use of the CMFA instead of the NIMFA can yield vastly incorrect predictions.
-A deeper understanding of the differences between the NIMFA and the CMFA is an important avenue for future work.
+Moreover, since the empirical distribution of many neighborhoods deviate significantly from the population average for these initial conditions, the NIMFA and the CMFA {can} deviate significantly {in transient stages, a illustrated by Figure \ref{subfig:structured_0.2}.} {Interestingly, the NIMFA and CMFA also have different steady-state behavior under clustered initial conditions (see Figure \ref{subfig:asymptotics}), showing that the topological structure of initial conditions can have a considerable long-term effect on the system.} A deeper understanding of {such fundamental} differences between the NIMFA and the CMFA is an important avenue for future work.

-\paragraph{Random initial conditions} Our simulation results of $Y_{av}(t)$ for various $\gamma$, along with a plot of the CMFA, can be found in Figure \ref{fig:random_initial_conditions}. \revision{Notably, the fact that $W$ is not spectrally dense} does not make a significant difference in the dynamics of $Y_{av}(t)$, in contrast to the results of Figure \ref{fig:structured_initial_conditions}. \revision{While it is expected from our discussion of random initial conditions that the CMFA should be accurate in the initial evolution, it is somewhat surprising that the CMFA {\it remains} accurate over longer time periods.
-This suggests that the CMFA is perhaps a {\it stable trajectory} of the NIMFA.
-A formal exploration of this idea is a fascinating topic of future work. }